Ernyoke/certified-aws-solutions-architect-professional/13-iac/cloudformation.md

 ## Nested Stacks

-- Most simple projects will generally utilise a CF stack
+- Most simple projects will generally utilise a CFN stack
 - Stacks can have limits:
     - Resource limit: 500 resources per stack
     - We can't easily reuse resources, example reference a VPC